mjmammoth/databricks-scripts/halt-workspace/README.md

 # Databricks Workspace Halt Script

-    :warning:
+:warning: :warning: :warning:
-    - Only works on Unity Catalogue enabled workspaces
+- Only works on Unity Catalog enabled workspaces
 - Only tested on Azure Databricks Workspaces
+:warning: :warning: :warning:

 ## User Requirements
 Prerequisites to run the script: